VolkovLabs/redis-crypto/README.md

 ## Configure and start Coinbase application

 To start Coinbase application please provide Coinbase API credentials and URL for Redis instance in file `coinbase.env`.
-File `coinbase.env.sample` can be renamed and used to fill this data.
+File `coinbase.env.example` can be used as example.

 ```bash
 ## Coinbase API